srcspider/nightdragon/README.md

 (typically this takes the form of a `start.rb` file) to benefit from debug information such as source maps, etc.*

+### Step 1.4: Installing the database (optional)

+**DO NOT PERFORM IF THE DATABASE ISNT EMPTY**

+To set up your database run this command:

+	./order db:install

+This will *destroy* any copies of the components it needs to install (by this we're referring to tables not entire databases), initialize and load in a copy of the database structure with all channels updated to the latest version.

+If you recieve an error on database access **DO NOT** go and insert your password / username in the project configuration.
+Not only is this wrong but likely won't work since the values in your private files will overwrite them.

+Troubleshooting Checklist:

+ 1. did you create the database
+ 2. did you specify the correct path to your private files in the file `privatefiles` on the root of your project
+ 3. did you insert the correct user / password in the database configuration in your private files
+ 4. are your dependencies installed correctly (see previous steps)
+ 5. are your permissions set up correctly

+If you've gone though all that and still can't figure it out, debug it.

 ### Step 2: Setting up the private files

 The private files are for the most part the configuration files containing your